donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 1.)
 Goto
 [raspberrypi.org][raspi-org]
 and download and install the Raspberry Pi Imager for Windows, macOS or Ubuntu.
-If you are a linux user and do not like the Raspberry Pi Imager you could download the "Raspberry Pi OS Lite" image from:
+If you are a linux user and do not like the Raspberry Pi Imager you could download the "Raspberry Pi OS Lite" image directly from:
 [raspberrypi.org/software][raspi-org-software]

 2.)
 Launch the imager, insert the micro-SD-card, then choose "Raspberry Pi OS Lite (32bit)" and write it to your memory card.
 If you don't want to use the Imager, you copy the downloaded image to the card with the following command: